joeinnes/sk-blog/src/content/team-are-online.md

 - /wp-admin
 - /wp-admin/install.php
 - /wp-content/plugins/wp-file-manager/lib/php/connector.minimal.php
+- /wp-content/plugins/wp-file-manager/lib/files/xxx.php

-- /wp-content/plugins/wp-file-manager/lib/files/xxx.phpThese last two I believe to be linked to a [vulnerability recently discovered](https://arstechnica.com/information-technology/2020/09/hackers-are-exploiting-a-critical-flaw-affecting-350000-wordpress-sites/) in wp-file-manager, a WordPress plugin.
+These last two I believe to be linked to a [vulnerability recently discovered](https://arstechnica.com/information-technology/2020/09/hackers-are-exploiting-a-critical-flaw-affecting-350000-wordpress-sites/) in wp-file-manager, a WordPress plugin.
 This shows that although security through obscurity is not really security, and it's unlikely I would have been using this plug-in had I developed this app on WordPress, attackers are specifically hunting for WordPress sites with known exploits.

 ### Code snippets